 - 1. Bring the vehicle to a safe and complete stop as soon as possible. - 2.
-Turn the leveling systems power switch on and press the 'Auto Store' switch. - 3.
-Visually inspect the vehicle undercarriage for any problems. - 4.
-See the Leveling System Operator's Manual supplied in your InfoCase for troubleshooting instructions or operating the leveling system if jacks fail to retract or any other functions fail.
+Turn the leveling systems power switch on and press the 'all up' switch. - 3.
+Visually inspect the vehicle undercarriage for any problems.

+See the Leveling System Operator's Manual supplied in your InfoCase.
+It contains detailed instructions, precautions and technical information.
+It also contains troubleshooting instructions for operating the leveling system if any functions fail.

-SECTION 11 - MAINTENANCE AND STORAGE
+Chalet SECTION 11 MAINTENANCE/STORAGE